kcui1995/pyPCET/README.md

 3. `ProdProtonPot` (1D array): Product proton potential as a function of rp in eV
 4. `Vel` (float or 1D array): electronic coupling as a function of rp or a constant in eV

 The input of the proton coodtinate and the proton potentials can only be 1D arrays, and their length must be equal.
-The electronic coupling can be either an 1D array or a float number.
-If `Vel` is given as a float number, we assume it is constant along the proton coordinate.
-Note that the programm will not interpolate or fit the input data.
-The users should provide data on a dense grid to ensure numerical accuracy in subsequent calculations.
-The `fit_poly6`, `fit_poly8`, and `bspline` functions in `functions.py` for interpolation or fitting purpose.
+The electronic coupling can be either an 1D array or a number.
+If `Vel` is given as a number, we assume it is constant along the proton coordinate.
+Note that the programm will not automatically interpolate or fit the input data.
+The users should provide data on a dense grid of the proton coordinate to ensure numerical accuracy in subsequent calculations.
+The `fit_poly6`, `fit_poly8`, and `bspline` functions in `functions.py` can be used for interpolation or fitting purpose.

-In the following example, we read calculated proton potentials and electronic coupling from a file, and then spline the data using `bspline` function in `functions.py`,
+In the following example, we read calculated proton potentials and electronic coupling from a file, and then spline the data using the `bspline` function in `functions.py`,

 ```python
 from pyPCET import kappa_coupling